This document provides general information only and may be subject to change at any time.

-Under the current town headlease arrangements, all current sub-lease holders are required to undertake rehabilitation works prior to expiry of the sub-lease on or before 30 June 2021.
-This requirement applies to all residential, industrial, commercial and infrastructure sub-leases in Jabiru.
+Under the current town headlease arrangements, all current sub-lease holders are required to undertake rectification works prior to the expiry of the Headlease.

-The Director of National Parks as the lessor and JTDA as the Headlease holder have agreed to conduct comprehensive assessments on all existing civic infrastructure to determine the removal, replacement or upgrade works that would satisfy the rehabilitation requirements under the town Headlease.
-Upon completion of these assessments, the MoU Parties in conjunction with Jabiru Kabolkmakmen Ltd will work to develop a clear outline of the precise rehabilitation requirement applicable to all civic infrastructure that also supports the repurposing and redevelopment of Jabiru in accordance with the Jabiru Masterplan.
+In 2019, the Director of National Parks as the lessor approved comprehensive assessments on all existing civic infrastructure to determine the removal, replacement or upgrade works required for the transition to the new grant.
+All assessments have been completed and reports are being finalised.
+Upon completion of these assessments, the MoU Parties in conjunction with Jabiru Kabolkmakmen will work to develop a program for the completion of the rectification and remediation requirement applicable to all civic infrastructure that also supports the repurposing and redevelopment of Jabiru in accordance with the Jabiru Masterplan.

 The NT Government has committed to the ongoing provision of essential services including power, water, sewage infrastructure, and waste disposal.

 Some new works will be required in order to increase the operational life span of essential services infrastructure including power, water, sewage, and waste disposal.